 In an effort to ensure that students demonstrate a sufficient understanding of the course material and learning objectives of this academic program, only grades of “C” (2.0) or higher may be used to satisfy program requirements.

-Environmental Studies Concentration (18 credit hours) – choose either Sciences or Values, Planning, and Policy
+Environmental Studies Track (18 credit hours) – choose either Sciences or Communication and Planning

 Environmental Studies BS Foreign Language Graduation Requirement (4 credit hours) – successfully complete one semester of college-level foreign language or test proficiency